Iteam1337/mail-signature/README.md

  - [ ] Style the signature
  - [ ] Deploy to a .services site
  - [ ] Select address depending on selected office
- - [ ] Display the non-selected office in the P.S. text
+ - [ ] Display the non-selected office in the "psst" text

 ## Contributing